CableWiFi-1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the mode of the file hello
 A script that sets the mode of the file hello
-A script that sets the mode of the file hello to this
+A script that sets the mode of the file hello to this A script that sets the mode of the file hello to this